top of page

 New Uniforms for 500 students at the Hilary School in Khumjung Nepal!
 Due to the generosity of former Oslo Foundation co-founder, Roger Hedlund

 Michele Murray-Hedlund and Peggy Smith were proud to support Tashi in her purchase of new school uniforms for all grades of the Hilary School in Khumjung Nepal in November, 2024.
 The kids were elated to have them and wear them with pride!
+Since the kids won't need new uniforms in 2025, 100% of the funds will be used for hosteling the children during the school year.

 Tashi, Lhakpa and Karma Sherpa had a successful summer of selling their handcrafted wares in the Fraser Valley and Tashi's buoyant energy continues to remind us of why we choose to continue to support the deserving school kids in Nepal.